ProAgent: Building Proactive Cooperative Agents with Large Language Models: Related Works

 \section{Related Works}

-\textbf{Reasoning and Planning with Large Language Models.} In the realm of LLMs \cite{huang2022towards, mialon2023augmented, bubeck2023sparks}, reasoning often entails decomposing intricate queries into sequential intermediate steps, referred to as Chain-of-Thought (CoT) \cite{wei2022chain, kojima2022large}, to attain a final solution.
-Some research focuses on minimizing errors as the number of steps increases \cite{wang2022self}, while others explore decomposition techniques that break down complex problems into simpler subproblems \cite{zhou2022least}.
-Recent endeavors have translated LLMs' reasoning capability into planning by constructing a monologue with feedback \cite{welleck2022generating, shinn2023reflexion, paul2023refiner} to facilitate the reasoning and planning process.
-Notably, the challenge of open-ended long-term planning in the MineDojo environment \cite{fan2022minedojo} has been addressed by utilizing LLMs as central planners \cite{wang2023describe}, thereby demonstrating the extensive capabilities of LLMs-based agents in overcoming complex decision-making tasks.
-However, none of the previously mentioned methods explicitly address the integration of reasoning and planning within the context of cooperative tasks, wherein the reasoning and planning capabilities of LLMs hold substantial potential.
+\paragraph{Reasoning and Planning with Large Language Models.} In the realm of LLMs~\citep{huang2023reasoning, mialon2023augmented, bubeck2023sparks}, reasoning often entails decomposing intricate queries into sequential intermediate steps, referred to as Chain-of-Thought~\citep[CoT;][]{wei2022chain, kojima2022large}, to attain a final solution.
+Some research focuses on minimizing errors as the number of steps increases~\citep{wang2023selfconsistency}, while others explore decomposition techniques that break down complex problems into simpler subproblems~\citep{zhou2023leasttomost}.
+Recent endeavors have translated LLMs' reasoning capability into planning by constructing a monologue with feedback~\citep{welleck2023generating, shinn2023reflexion, paul2023refiner} to facilitate the reasoning and planning process.
+Notably, the challenge of open-ended long-term planning in the MineDojo environment~\citep{fan2022minedojo} has been addressed by utilizing LLMs as central planners~\citep{wang2023describe, wang2023jarvis1}, thereby demonstrating the extensive capabilities of LLMs-based agents in overcoming complex decision-making tasks.
+As of the camera-ready version of our paper, the application of LLM-based agents in cooperative games remains little explored. \citet{li2023semantically} employs a centralized LLM-based planner for both two players.
+In contrast, our framework adopts a decentralized planning paradigm and uses one planner for one player.
+While \citet{zhang2023building} also decentralized planning, their method facilitates cooperation through explicit communication.
+Our work, on the other hand, fosters cooperation by observing and inferring the intentions of teammates.